Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 The puzzle arises in the multistate extension of the model \cite{nowak_switching_2022}, where each agent holds one of $G$ unordered opinions.
-Unlike ordered opinions, such as those measured on a Likert scale where responses can be ranked from strongly disagree to strongly agree, unordered opinions represent choices without any natural ranking.
-For example, selecting a preferred composer from Beethoven, Grieg, or Dvořák reflects distinct categories without an inherent order.
-In this type of model, agents are not restricted to interacting only with others holding similar opinions, nor are they limited to changing opinions incrementally, as is typically the case in discrete opinion models with bounded confidence \cite{lipiecki_polarization_2022,lipiecki_depolarizing_2025}.
+In contrast to ordered opinions, such as those measured on a Likert scale from strongly disagree to strongly agree, unordered opinions correspond to categories with no natural ranking.
+For example, choosing a preferred composer from Beethoven, Grieg, or Dvořák involves distinct options that cannot be meaningfully ordered.
+In such models, agents are not restricted to interacting only with others holding similar opinions, nor are they limited to changing opinions incrementally, as is typically the case in discrete opinion models with bounded confidence \cite{lipiecki_polarization_2022,lipiecki_depolarizing_2025}.
 In each update: (1) a random agent is selected, (2) a group of $q$ random neighbors is chosen, (3) if the group is unanimous, with probability $p$, the focal agent adopts a randomly chosen opinion different from the group’s, while with probability $(1 - p)$, it adopts the same opinion.
-This model has been studied so far only on complete graphs.
-Both mean-field calculations and Monte Carlo simulations show the existence of an order-disorder phase transition.
+Both pair approximation, as well as the mean-field calculations and Monte Carlo simulations show the existence of an order-disorder phase transition.
 In the ordered phase, one opinion dominates, and in the disordered phase, all $G$ opinions coexist and the order parameter vanishes.
 Under the annealed approach, this transition is continuous regardless of the number of states $G$ or the size of the group $q$.
 However, in the quenched approach, a discontinuous phase transition appears for $G \ge 3$, even for small values of $q > 1$.
 Results for the $3$-state model are shown in Fig. \ref{fig:quenched_annealed}.
 This is surprising, since quenched randomness typically rounds or completely eliminates discontinuous transitions, as briefly reviewed in \cite{nowak_switching_2022}.
-The opposite effect, a shift from a continuous to a discontinuous transition due to quenched disorder, has not been reported before.